 In establishing overall compensation levels, our corporate governance and compensation committee uses current levels of compensation as the starting point.
 Our corporate governance and compensation committee then considers overall corporate performance, performance across a number of operating measures including but not limited to production, cash flow, reserves growth per share and cash flow netbacks relative to our peer group.
-In addition, the corporate governance and compensation committee considers the development and execution of our business strategy and other subjective elements.
+In addition, the corporate governance and compensation committee considers the development and execution of our business strategy and other subjective elements together with total shareholder returns and the competitive environment.

 The corporate governance and compensation committee then assesses the individual performance of our President and Chief Executive Officer and each of our other officers.
 Our President and Chief Executive Officer assists the corporate governance and compensation committee with the performance assessment of the other officers.